DanilZherebtsov/friendlyfred/README.rst

 * ``get_subcategories(category)``

-    Get the subcategories for a specific category.
+    Get subcategories for a specific category.

         Parameters